Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Background

 \end{definition} The associated discrete-time safety filter is formulated as

 While this may no longer be convex, \cite{taylor2022safety} showed that safety can be preserved under certain convexifying approximations.

 \newsec{Poisson Safety Functions} are a class of functions that can be used to characterize safety with respect to a spatial environment $\mathbf{q}=(x,y,z)\in \mathbb{R}^3$ \cite{bahati2025dynamic,bahati2025risk}.
-PSFs can represent the safety of any environment that has a smooth, open, bounded, and connected set $\Omega$ representing the free space, with $ \partial \Omega = \bigcup_{i=1}^{n_o} \partial \Gamma_i$, where $\partial\Omega$ are the surfaces of the occupied regions, $\Gamma_i$ is an open, bounded, and connected set corresponding to the interior of an occupied region, and $n_o$ is the total number of occupied regions.
-Given an occupancy map (numerical safe set) of the environment, we generate a PSF by solving a Dirichlet boundary value problem associated with Poisson's equation \eqref{eq:safesetdef}:
+PSFs represent the safety of any environment with a smooth, open, bounded, connected free space $\Omega$, with $\partial \Omega = \bigcup_{i=1}^{n_o} \partial \Gamma_i$ the surfaces of the $n_o$ occupied regions $\Gamma_i$.
+Given an occupancy map (numerical safe set), we generate a PSF by solving a Dirichlet boundary value problem for Poisson's equation \eqref{eq:safesetdef}:

 where $\Delta = \frac{\partial}{\partial \mathbf{q}} \cdot \frac{\partial}{\partial \mathbf{q}}$ denotes the Laplacian operator, and $\hat{f} : \Omega \rightarrow \mathbb{R}_{<0}$ is a prescribed forcing term.
 It is noted that a smooth forcing function $\hat{f} \in C^{\infty}(\overline{\Omega})$ gives a smooth solution $h_0 \in C^{\infty}(\overline{\Omega})$ to \eqref{eq:poisson_dirichlet} under regularity assumptions on $\Omega$\cite{gilbarg1977elliptic}.
 The resultant 0-superlevel set of $h_0$ implicitly defines a safe set $\mathcal{C}$ such that $\Omega = \operatorname{int}(\mathcal{C})$ and $\partial \mathcal{C} = \partial \Omega$ \cite{bahati2025dynamic}.
 Under suitable assumptions, the PSF is a CBF, and this constructive method enables the design of safety filters that generate admissible control inputs for systems \eqref{eq:cont_reduced_order_sys} and \eqref{eq:rom}.